There are a number of reasons homeless pit bulls find their way into our program:

 Since adoption fees are considerably less than expenses per dog, we take a loss on every single dog we rescue.
 MABBR can only continue to save homeless dogs with your support.

-MABBR is focusing on some fundraising efforts so that we can get more of these dogs out of shelters/bad situations and into decent, loving homes.
-This is where you can help!
-As with most 501(c)(3) not for profit organizations, donations from the general public are relied upon to help cover expenses and the cost of operating a rescue.
-Donations made to MABBR are tax deductible to the extent allowed by law.
+As with most nonprofit organizations, donations from the general public are relied upon to help cover expenses and the cost of operating a rescue.
+Donations made to MABBR are tax deductible.
 If you are interested in helping us solicit donations from businesses, we can provide you with a form letter telling about our mission.
+Please contact us!

 Shop.
 Earn.
 Give!
 Use Giving Assistant to earn cash back at 1800+ popular online stores, then donate a percentage of that cash back to organizations you value—as much as 30% of your total purchase price.
 You’ll also enjoy deals like JCPenney Coupons and special offers at stores like Home Depot and Macy’s, all while supporting our mission with your donations.

 Foster homes are the backbone of our organization!
 Without dedicated foster families opening up their homes to these dogs and committing to the amount of time it takes to get their foster dog adopted, MABBR could not afford to add more dogs to our program.
 Fostering a dog is one of most important gifts you can give to a rescue dog.
 Most of the dogs in our program have waited their whole lives to be in a loving home!
 More info.